Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos: Experimental Results

 \textbf{Imbalanced Clients.} We constructed an experimental setup with three data silos from $\mathcal{D}_1$ and one each from $\mathcal{D}_2$ and $\mathcal{D}_3$, totaling five silos.
 Our UEFL can also improve both accuracy (from 0.508 to 0.828) and uncertainty (from 0.256 to 0.105) in this scenario.
 Detailed results are in \cref{sec:imbalance}.

-\textbf{Large Number of Clients.} We follow the settings in \cite{guo2023out} to further segment the five training domains of Rotated MNIST into 50 sub-domains, each representing an individual client.
-Our UEFL achieves the best mean accuracy of 0.9342, surpassing the performances of FedAvg at 0.908, FedSR at 0.912, and FedIIR at 0.93 as shown in \cref{tab:large}, suggesting our UEFL is scalable for a larger number of clients.
+\textbf{Large Number of Clients.} We follow \cite{guo2023out} to further partition the five training domains of Rotated MNIST into 50 sub-domains, and adopt the setup from \cite{zhang2023fedcr} to evaluate performance on 100 clients.
+In both cases, UEFL achieves the highest mean accuracy, outperforming all baselines, as shown in \cref{tab:large} and \cref{tab:100}, demonstrating its scalability to a larger number of clients.

 \textbf{Number of codewords and segments.} We investigate the impact of varying the number of initialized codewords in our extensible codebook, to balance accuracy with runtime efficiency in K-means initialization.
 In \cref{fig:para1} for GTSRB, initializing with 32 codewords provides comparable accuracy and uncertainty metrics.
 For more complex datasets, we enhance selection capacity using codeword segmentation. \cref{fig:para2} demonstrates that segmenting codewords into 4 parts leads to enhanced performance on CIFAR100.